ThinhHB/UnityDemoCoReaction/README.md

 # The weakness of StateMachine

-I see that, StateMachine has some weak point
+I see that, StateMachine has some weak points

 **"Single thread"**

-There's only one State can be run at a time, and we have to do many thing in that state, and checking to transition to another state
+There's only one State can be run at a time, and we have to do many things in that state, and also checking to transition to other states

 **Hard to extend**